 Purchase and Replacement Options

 If you are concerned about being able to contact 911 emergency services during a power outage, a backup battery may be a good option for you.
-You can purchase a backup battery directly through Phynx Fiber for $60.00.
+You can purchase a backup battery directly through Phynx Fiber.
 If you have any questions please call 573-975-1112.

 Expected Backup Power Duration